awsdocs/aws-config-developer-guide/doc_source/evaluate-config_components.md

 The rule description provides context for what the rule evaluates\.
 The AWS Config Console has a limit of 256 characters\.
 As a best practice, the rule description should be with “Checks if” and include a description of the NON\_COMPLIANT scenario\.
 Service Names should be written in full beginning with AWS or Amazon when first mentioned in the rule description\.
 For example, AWS CloudTrail or Amazon CloudWatch instead of CloudTrail or CloudWatch for first use\.
 Services names can be abbreviated after subsequent reference\.

 **scope**
 The scope determines which resource types the rule targets\.
-This is required if the rule is change\-triggered or is both change\-triggered and periodic\.
-It is optional for periodic rules\.
 For a list of supported resource types, see [Supported Resource Types](https://docs.aws.amazon.com/config/latest/developerguide/resource-config-reference.html#supported-resources.html)\.

 **sourceDetails**
-The sourceDetails determine the rule's trigger type when detective evaluation occurs\.
-Use detective evaluation to evaluate the configuration settings of your existing resources with either change\-triggered or periodic rules\.
+The sourceDetails determine the rule's trigger type\.
+There are two trigger types: configuration changes for *change\-triggered rules* and periodic for *periodic rules*\.
+You can also configure your rule to use both triggered types in what is called a *hybrid rule*\.
+For more information, see [Trigger types](https://docs.aws.amazon.com/config/latest/developerguide/evaluate-config-rules.html#aws-config-rules-trigger-types)
  `ConfigurationItemChangeNotification` and `OversizedConfigurationItemChangeNotification` are used for change\-triggered rules\.
 When AWS Config detects a configuration change for a resource, it sends a configuration item notification\.
 If the notification exceeds the maximum size allowed by Amazon Simple Notification Service \(Amazon SNS\), the notification includes a brief summary of the configuration item\.
 You can view the complete notification in the S3 bucket location specified in the s3BucketLocation field\.
 `ScheduleNotification` is used for periodic rules\.
-If a rule is evaluated both periodically and by configuration changes, all three types of notifications can be used\.
-Change\-triggered rules can also be initiated by proactive evaluation\.
-In the rule definition, this metadata is stored in **supportedEvaluationModes**\.
-Proactive evaluation allows you to evaluate the configuration settings of your resources before they are created or updated\.
-For more information, see [Evaluation Mode and Trigger Types for AWS Config Rules](https://docs.aws.amazon.com/config/latest/developerguide/evaluate-config-rules.html)\.
+If there is a hybrid rule that is evaluated both periodically and by configuration changes, all three types of notifications can be used\.

 **compulsoryInputParameterDetails**
 The compulsoryInputParameterDetails are used for parameters that are required for a rule to do its evaluation\.
 For example, the `access-keys-rotated` managed rule includes `maxAccessKeyAge` as a required parameter\.
 If a parameter is required, it will not be marked as \(Optional\)\.
 For each parameter, a type must be specified\.
 Type can be one of "String", "int", "double", "CSV", "boolean" and "StringMap"\.